adrelanos/Whonix-documentation/Design-Workstation.md

         * Whonix users can download (and verify) the stock Tor Browser Bundle (TBB) from torproject.org,
         * unpack to /home/user/tor-browser_en-US and
         * start it from the desktop menu shortcut or from the start menu.
-        * Starting with the stock startup script /home/user/tor-browser_en-US/start-tor-browser will fail closed.
+        * As long as The Tor Project will still ship Vidalia with TBB: Starting with the stock startup script /home/user/tor-browser_en-US/start-tor-browser will fail closed.
 Vidalia will report, that Tor won't connect, because port 9150 is already blocked by rinetd.
 This will be fixed as soon as The Tor Project merges a proposed patch https://trac.torproject.org/projects/tor/ticket/5611 for the start-tor-browser startup script, which adds an optional environment variable, once set, only starts Tor Browser and not the bundled Tor/Vidalia.
+        * As soon as The Tor Project moved to tor-launcher and drops Vidalia: Starting stock TBB inside Whonix should work out of the box, because https://github.com/adrelanos/Whonix/blob/master/whonix_workstation/etc/profile.d/20_torbrowser.sh sets the required environment variables to deactivate tor-launcher.

 ### Marker file
 Optional.